voxel51/fiftyone/docs/source/user_guide/using_datasets.rst

 .. note::

     Creating a new |Sample| does not load the source data into memory.
-Source is read only as needed by the App.
+Source data is read only as needed by the App.

 Adding samples to a dataset
 ---------------------------